tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 ## Lesson 04

-That’s it for lesson 03.
+That's it for lesson 03.
 Kudos for getting through it -- control flow is a tricky matter to get your head around at first!
 I trust that introducing random values has inspired some exciting project ideas.

 The next lesson deals with animation.
 There is a bit you need to know about matrices and trigonometry, though.
 If you find yourself experiencing disturbing flashbacks of high school math class – take a deep breath and relax.
 Lesson 04 will be a practical and visual reintroduction to these concepts, with Processing crunching all of the numbers for you.